Vellanakalude Nadu: Plot

-C. Pavithran Nair, also called CP is a young contractor who strives hard to make a living between his family and employees.
-He has not been very successful so far.
-However his brother Radhakrishnan Nair is a successful contractor who has big contract works at hand, most of which he gained through unlawful ways.
+C Pavithran Nair AKA CP is a young construction contractor who strives hard to make a living between his family and employees.
+CP is an honest and upright man who stands no nonsense whatsoever.
+His brother Radhakrishnan Nair is a successful contractor who has big contract works at hand, most of which he gained through unlawful ways.
 CP's brother-in-law Prabhakaran is also a successful Engineer working in the Municipality.